 Results of both the OLS and the IV regressions are reported in the first two columns of Table 8.
 Clustered standard errors at the household level are reported in brackets.
 The presence of chronic conditions seems not to influence the number of non chronic respiratory diseases.
 However, the total number of doctor visits and the number of diseases different than respiratory both present positive and highly significant effect on the endogenous variable.
 As pointed out before, this could be due to the fact that these variables are proxies for the general health of the child.
 However, their positive impact might be linked to a systematic reporting bias of the parents.
 The age of the child affects positively the respiratory health of the child, as expected.
-The square of the age, gender and BMI have a small or insignificant effect in both specifications.
+The square of the age, the gender and the BMI have a small or insignificant effect in both specifications.
 The variable controlling for the number of children in the household presents a negative estimated parameter.
 This result seems counter intuitive since one could expect the presence of siblings to increase the risk to fall sick.
 The father's education level seems to have a positive correlation with the respiratory diseases of children.
-The mother's education and BMI do not seem to have a significant effect.
+The mother's education and BMI have a small effect which is significant effect only under certain specifications.
 The fact that the father's education increases the number of non chronic respiratory condition is at first sight counter intuitive too.
 One explanation could be that more educated households tend to report more respiratory diseases.
-The family income has a positive and significant effect on the number of sicknesses in the OLS regression, but the significance vanishes in the IV specification.
+The family income has a positive and significant effect on the number of sicknesses.

 The results on smoking variables are the ones presenting a particular interest in order to test our smoking model.
-In the OLS specification, the estimates suggest no significant effect of the smoking behaviour of parents.
+In the OLS specification, the estimates suggest no significant effect of the smoking behavior of parents.
 In the IV regression, however, the fact that both parents smoke has a significant (at the 95% confidence interval) and positive effect on the respiratory diseases of children.
 Having just one parent smoking at home does not affect significantly the children's health.
-The impact of the fact that both parents smoke is quantitatively very high (0.598), considering that in the period of observation, the average number of non chronic respiratory diseases for children is equal to 0.3.
+The impact of the fact that both parents smoke is quantitatively very high (0.668), considering that in the period of observation, the average number of non chronic respiratory diseases for children is equal to 0.3.
 If just one parent smokes, the effect of smoking on children seems to be null.
 This evidence supports the hypothesis that non smoking parents might have a control role inside the household, protecting children from passive tobacco exposure.

 In the third and fourth columns of Table 8, we report the results of the Poisson regressions.
 For most variables the results of the least square regression are confirmed.
-However, the parameters corresponding to the smoking behaviour of parents are not significant in this specification.
+However, the parameters corresponding to the smoking behavior of parents are not significant in this specification.